-- 1. Monitoring data must be submitted electronically to the EPA no later than the 15th of the month following the completed reporting period. - 2.
+- 1. Monitoring data must be submitted electronically to EPA no later than the 20th of the month following the completed reporting period. - 2.
 The permittee must sign and certify all DMRs, and all other reports, in accordance with the requirements of Part V.E, of this permit Signatory Requirements. - 3.
-The permittee must submit copies of the DMRs and other reports to the Colville Tribes. - 4.
+The permittee must submit copies of the DMRs and other reports to IDEQ. - 4.
 Submittal of Reports as NetDMR Attachments.
-Unless otherwise specified in this permit, the permittee may submit all reports to the EPA and to the Colville Tribes as NetDMR attachments rather than as hard copies.
-The file name of the electronic attachment must be as follows: YYYY\MM\DD\WA0020281\Report Type Name Identifying Code, where YYYY\MM\DD is the date that the permittee submits the attachment.
-If the permittee choses to submit notification as an electronic attachment the Colville Tribes must be a recipient. - 5.
-The permittee may use NetDMR after requesting and receiving permission from US EPA Region 10.
+Unless otherwise specified in this permit, the permittee may submit all reports to EPA and IDEQ as NetDMR attachments rather than as hard copies.
+The file name of the electronic attachment must be as follows: YYYY\MM\DD\ID0023027\Report Type Name\Identifying Code, where YYYY\MM\DD is the date that the permittee submits the attachment.

+5. The permittee may use NetDMR after requesting and receiving permission from US EPA Region 10.
 NetDMR is accessed from: https://netdmr.epa.gov/netdmr/public/home.htm